tsssni/tsssni.nix/README.md

 Put system configs under `./configs/(nixos|nix-darwin)/${host-name}` and home-manager configs under `./configs/home-manager/${user-name}`.
 Write system configs under `${config-path}/system/` and home-manager configs under `${config-path}/${user-name}/`, should have `rebuild.nix` under above directories.
 Build system with `(nixos|darwin)-rebuild switch --flake .` or build home with `home-manager switch --flake .`.

-`rebuild.nix` should follow this format. `system` is required since it could not be detected, and `extra*` configs could be added.
+`rebuild.nix` should follow this format. `system` is required since it could not be detected.

 ```nix
 {